akiross/go-gsgp/runner/README.md

 using `some_prefix_` prepended to files.
 This will also pickle the data onto separated files for later analysis (in case you change something in the plots, you don't want to re-read all the data from scratch).

+The `-w` flag can be used for extra-wide plots, `-c` for colorful ggplots and `-t` for having a title over the plots.